How to Read CSV File in Excel (5 Quick Tricks)

 Note: This is a basic dataset to keep things simple.
 In a practical scenario, you may encounter a much larger and more complex dataset.

-Now, we’ll utilize this dataset to read CSV file in Excel using multiple methods.
-So, let’s explore them one by one.
+We’ll utilize this dataset to demonstrate reading a CSV file in Excel using multiple methods.

-If you already have installed the Excel application, you can open the CSV file directly.
-This is the most convenient and straightforward way to access and work with the data in the CSV file.
+This is the most convenient and straightforward way to access and work with the data in the CSV file if Excel is already installed.

-• For doing this, just open the Windows File Explorer and go to the directory of the existing CSV file.
+• Open the Windows File Explorer and go to the directory of the existing CSV file.

 double-click on csv file to open in Excel